-The Academic Support Services at the School include academic support, career counseling, and tutoring.
+The Academic Support Services at the School include academic support, career counseling, retention specialist and tutoring.
 The primary goal for Student Academic Support Services is to encourage the enrollment and retention of students and to facilitate the successful completion of their goals in the School.

-Academic Support Services offers:
+Academic Support Services:

-- To assist students with time management, stress management, anger management, test taking skills, note taking skills, communication skills and career development. - To help students identify social problems and emotional problems that may interfere with educational and academic progress. - To collaborate with the teachers and administration with the student's evaluation and student's academic progress. - To assist in setting goals, initiating strategic planning, and implementing curriculum objectives as established by classes and faculty. - To provide crisis intervention when conflict arises in the school. - To assist students with career development and job search strategies. - To assist students in adjusting to School with regards to academic standards and new life experiences. - To refer students to outside professional health centers when domestic abuse or family problems are identified.
+- Assist students with time management, stress management, anger management, test taking skills, note taking skills, communication skills and career development. - Help students identify social problems and emotional problems that may interfere with educational and academic progress. - Collaborate with the teachers and administration with the student's evaluation and student's academic progress. - To assist in setting goals, initiating strategic planning, and implementing curriculum objectives as established by classes and faculty. - Provide crisis intervention when conflict arises in the school. - Assist students with career development and job search strategies. - Assist students in adjusting to School with regards to academic standards and new life experiences. - Refer students to outside professional health centers when domestic abuse or family problems are identified.